 Sculpture by Chris Provenzano

-Provenzano’s documentation took place in 2012nd was sponsored by Mary & Jim Galbraith.
+Provenzano’s documentation took place in 2012 and was sponsored by Mary & James Galbraith.
 The AfterGLOW was hosted by The Old Broads Catering Company.

 The Focus On The Masters archive has extensive information about this artist.